 The forest has several high quality mountain streams, including the birch brook watershed, a grouping of three first order streams, which falls entirely within its boundaries.
-This watershed has become the focal area for hydrologic and water chemistry monitoring activities.
+This watershed has become the focal area for hydrological and water chemistry monitoring activities.
 There are several other first and second order streams that flow down the slopes of the forest.
 Streams in the Hopkins Forest harbor a rich macroinvertebrate fauna and also house significant populations of two state rare species: The Appalachian Brook Crayfish (Cambarus bartonii) and the Northern Spring Salamander (Gyrinophilus porphyriticus).
-Stagnant water is sparse in the Hopkins Forest, although there are a few high quality vernal pools within its boundaries and several ponds just outside them.
+Stagnant water is sparse in the Hopkins Forest, although there are a few high quality vernal pools and small ponds within its boundaries.
 These pools contribute to a relatively rich amphibian life within the forest.
 There are also several springs and seepage areas in the forest that create some rich local habitats.

 The forest has several fields including the ‘Wire Bridge Farm’.
 These meadows, which together account for approximately 40 acres, are maintained for research and teaching by annual mowing.
-More ‘early successional’ habitats are currently being created for academic purposes.
+Some of these ‘early successional’ habitats are the sites of ongoing ecology studies.

 With 2600 acres of mixed habitats, the Hopkins forest harbors a wide array of wildlife species native to the Eastern North America.
 Among the mammals, white-tailed deer, black bear, porcupines and bobcats are the more charismatic although, in the forest, all orders are present–down to bats, mice, shrews, and moles.
 Birds are represented by over 100 species of which over 40 nest here, including the black-capped chickadee, black-throated blue warbler, Eastern wood pewee, hermit thrush, ruffed grouse, American Woodcock, yellow-bellied sapsucker, and barred owl.
 Reptiles and amphibians are represented by the numerous milk and garter snakes and American toads in the summer and an array of vernal pool breeders–spring peepers, wood frogs, gray tree frogs, green frogs, red-spotted newts and spotted salamanders in the spring.
 There are several species of darters and minnows in the streams, and a world of invertebrate life teeming from the stream bottoms to the tree canopy.